symonk/Restpite/README.rst

 ----

 Restpite is a simple python HTTP DSL for testing restful services, the easy way.
-It sits on top of the brilliant python `requests` library but provides some test friendly improvements.
+It sits on top of the python `requests` library but provides some test friendly improvements.
 Restpite aims to be a great library for not only testing, but for standalone scripts and libraries that want functionality such as continuity using things like Restpite's `Retry` capabilities out of the box without having to roll their own adapters / interact with `urllib` directly.
 Restpite offers: